prit-lakhani/team-project-team-16/Documentation/Journals/Vishwesh Project Journal.md

 Sprint 7: 11/13/2022 - 11/19/2022
 - Weekly Scrum Report
 	- What tasks did I work on / complete?
-		1. Implemented the disable one or more gates for maintenance functionality in airport employee panel.
+		1. Implemented the Enable one or more gates for maintenance functionality in airport employee panel.
 		2. Merge Enable/Disable gate API with frontend.
 	- What am I planning to work on next?
 		1. Testing the application with end to end testing.